sbehnfeldt/usepopcorn/README.md

 # usepopcorn
-Sing-a-long with the "usepopcorn" project in  [The Ultimate React Course 2024](https://www.udemy.com/course/the-ultimate-react-course/) on [Udemy](https://udemy.com) by Jonas Schmedtmann.
+Sing-along with the "usepopcorn" project in  [The Ultimate React Course 2024](https://www.udemy.com/course/the-ultimate-react-course/) on [Udemy](https://udemy.com) by Jonas Schmedtmann.

 ## Bootstrapping